Bozar/cursedSouls/README.md

 * Base/lump vs. frozen: 60%
 * Fire vs. frozen: 100%

 Orbs do not stack on the dungeon floor.
 If two orbs appear in the same place, the newer orb will replace the older one.
+If the orb drops on the downstairs, it will disappear.

 ## Power Stack